sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 - Difference in podspec checksum values.
 - Difference in build settings.
+- Difference in set of specs to integrate.
 - Difference in the set of files tracked (exclusive to local pods).
 - SHA (if one exists from the checkout options).

 For each `TargetCacheKey`, we will store in the `installation_cache` cache:
 - Podspec checksum
+- List of specification names
 - All xcconfig file paths (contains the build settings)
 - List of all tracked files (exclusive to local pods)
 - SHA (if exists one exists from the checkout options)